Understanding the invader-driven replicator dynamics: Sequential system assembly, niche saturation and mean invasion fitness

-Let us consider an invader-driven replicator system with all positive invasion fitnesses, which reaches its stable state (its global attractor), including $k$ species persisting.
-Assume that $\lambda_i \in \left[0,1\right]$ for all $i$ and $\lambda_k \leq \dots \lambda_2 \leq \lambda_1$.
-What happens when a new invader appears?
-We have several possibilities for the outcome of such event, that depends on both the invasion trait of the invader, and the species and system traits of the resident community \citep{gjini2023towards, kurkjian2021impact, shea2002community, kolar2001progress, case1990invasion}.
-With our replicator framework, and for this particular case of invader-driven invasion fitness matrix, all these outcomes can be fully analytically predicted, and they include: i) community augmentation, ii) rejection failure and iii) species removal and replacement, with several sub-cases.
+We have several possibilities for the outcome of such event, which depends on both the invasion trait of the invader, and on the species and system traits of the resident community \citep{gjini2023towards, kurkjian2021impact, shea2002community, kolar2001progress, case1990invasion}.
+With our replicator framework, and for this particular case of invader-driven invasion fitness matrix, all these outcomes can be fully analytically predicted, and they include: \begin{itemize} \item[i)] \textit{community augmentation, } \item[ii)] \textit{rejection failure,} and \item[iii)] \textit{species removal and replacement,} \end{itemize} with several sub-cases.
 We detail them below and provide a succinct and visual summary in Table \ref{tab:summary}.